viamrobotics/upload-module/README.md

 cat ~/.viam/cached_cli_config.json | base64
 ```

-If that json file doesn't exist, run `viam login` first.
+(If that json file doesn't exist, run `viam login` first).

-Then set a secret by visiting the secrets page for your repo: https://github.com/.../.../settings/secrets/actions.
-(Replace the ...).
+Then:
+- copy the output of that command to the clipboard
+- go to 'Settings' -> 'Secrets and variables' -> 'Actions' in your repo
+- click the 'New repository secret' button
+- name your secret `cli_config` (so it agrees with `secrets.cli_config` in the sample YAML)
+- paste the base64 output into the secret body

+The publish job will run on your next release, or you can trigger a re-run of a previous failed job from your repo's 'Actions' tab.

 ## Example repos